|Co-efficient of Linear Expansion

 -The alkalis can increase lead solubility.

--It can promote textural or variegated effects in the glaze surface because it promotes devitrifaction in glass systems.
+-It can promote textural or variegated effects in the glaze surface because it is reactive and promotes devitrification in glass systems.

 -Lithia can promote bubble defects in glazes if used in isolation from the other alkalis.